How we measure data for statistics

 · Combined

-· High way/Extra Urban
+· highway/Extra Urban

 In the European Union, The New European Driving Cycle (NEDC) methodology is used mostly to measure CO2 emission and calculate yearly transport charge.
-Most likely, all car vendors in Europe markets are using this methodology providing fuel consumption for Urban and Combined styles.
+Most likely, all car vendors in Europe markets are using this methodology, providing fuel consumption for Urban and Combined styles.
 This methodology is measuring engine fuel usage on a special automated stand, not in real life.

-All of the tests do not assume any electricity system usage (climate control, lights etc), extra weight except the driver, 20 C air temperature, no wind and other ideal conditions.
+All the tests do not assume any electricity system usage (climate control, lights etc), extra weight except the driver, 20 C air temperature, no wind and other ideal conditions.